 Sports4Development

 Sports have proven a particularly effective tool of mental health and psychosocial support (MHPSS).
 Playing team sports promotes mental and physical health while teaching the value of teamwork, tolerance, sportsmanship, discipline, and respect.
 It is a vehicle for social inclusion and building resilience to trauma.
-MHPSS is essential for displaced people who are too young to remember life outside the camp and more generally, to all those facing unjust confinement to a prison-like environment.
+MHPSS is essential for displaced people, particularly for young people who may not remember life outside refugee camps, but also to all those facing unjust confinement in a prison-like environment.

-Lighthouse Relief supports women, children and young adults living in the Ritsona and Malakasa camps through the reinvigoration of our Sports4Development programme.
-Refugee camps are isolated, with few opportunities for residents to escape the stress, boredom, and restrictions imposed on them by the Greek government.
+Lighthouse Relief supports women, children and young people living in Ritsona and Corinth Refugee Camps on mainland Greece using sport4development methodologies.
+Refugee camps are isolated, with no safe spaces to play or connect and few opportunities for residents to escape the stress, boredom, and restrictions imposed on them by the Greek government.

 We are enormously grateful to the many organisations and individuals who have helped deliver our sports programmes through their generous funding.
 In particular, SOL Foundation, the FIFA Foundation, and the European Union (through the Erasmus+ programme) have been instrumental in enabling Lighthouse Relief to change lives through sport.